 • Decreased ability to see veins or bony landmarks

 • Reduced range of motion of affected area

 NOTE: If there is current redness, swelling, warmth, lack of blanching of an area, fever, please consult your doctor immediately for assessment, as these can be signs that an infection is present.

 Lymphedema is typically not a big part of a physical therapist's education.
 It is a specialization requiring much further study, training and practice following graduation.
 At Activcore, we offer specialized lymphedema services on an outpatient basis — without having to step inside a hospital.
-You will have your own dedicated physical therapist (not an aide or technician) for 55 minutes of undivided attention at every visit.
+You will have your own dedicated physical therapist (not an aide or technician) at every session.